A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 Irena shivered with dĂŠjĂ vu.

-Nearly a year ago, barbarians besieged Roma Aeterna, Capital of the World, for the first time in eight centuries.
-Alaric, leader of the Visigoths, hadn’t even needed to enter the gates to bring The City to its knees and shake the faith of civilized people everywhere.
-Starvation forced the residents to agree to any terms he demanded; anything to make him ride away and promise never to return.
+Nearly a year ago, barbarians had besieged RomaAeterna for the first time in eight centuries.
+Alaric, leader of the Visigoths, hadn’t even needed to breach the gates to bring the Capital of the World to its knees and shake the faith of civilized people everywhere.
+Starvation forced the residents to agree to any terms he demanded, anything to make him ride away and promise never to return.

-Ghostly faces, scarred and bloody, stared silently from empty doors and upper windows.
+Ghostly faces, scarred and bloody, glared silently from empty doors and upper windows.
 Irena screamed from her eyes, hiding behind a plastered smile.
 Her feet sped faster and faster back towards the docks, never running, though it felt like she’d sprinted the entire way from Italia.
-The pounding of her heart against her impossibly tight chest blocked any other sound besides howls in her head to GET THE INFERNO OUT OF THERE!
+The pounding of her heart against an impossibly tight chest blocked any other sound besides howls in her head to GET THE INFERNO OUT OF THERE!

 The visions finally ceased, but would she ever stop shaking?